rigetti/pyquil/docs/source/compiler_usage.rst

   indicate an invalid ``DEFGATE`` block.
 + ``! ! !
 Error: Addresser loop only supports pure quantum instructions.`` The compiler inspected an instruction that it does not understand.
-The most common cause of this error is the inclusion of classical control in a program submission (including the manual inclusion of ``MEASURE`` instructions), which is legal Quil but falls outside of the domain of ProtoQuil.
+The most common cause of this error is the inclusion of classical control in a program submission, which is legal Quil but falls outside of the domain of ProtoQuil.